I Want To...

 I have been diagnosed with retroperitoneal fibrosis and want to be seen at Johns Hopkins what should I do?

-Patients interested in being evaluated at Johns Hopkins should call 410-955-5268 (select option #4) and ask to speak with Rose.
-You should obtain copies of your medical records.
+Patients interested in being evaluated at Johns Hopkins can call Dr. Mohamad Atta's office at 410-550-2820 and ask for Adrienne.
+You will need to obtain copies of your medical records.
 These would include copies of doctor’s visits, and hospitalizations.
 If you have had an MRI or CAT scan you should obtain copies of those studies.
 This may be in form of actual films or on a CD.
 If you have had a biopsy, you should obtain the actual biopsy slides from the hospital.
-All of the above should be forwarded to:

 Request an Appointment